skip to primary navigation skip to content

 Profile

 Blanka works at the intersections of literature, the arts, creative writing, education, philosophy, and politics.
-She is especially interested in the politics of and creativities in writing for, by, and about the young, and in the legacies of colonialism, including postcolonial terror, together with global communities and childhoods, and experiences of migration, social exclusion, and split belonging, as well as postcolonial intersectionality.
-She is the author of Discourses of Postcolonialism in Contemporary British Children’s Literature (2015), Terror and Counter-Terror in Contemporary British Children’s Literature (2020), and Reading Across Worlds: Postcolonial Intersectionality in Contemporary Children’s Literature (forthcoming in 2025); she has also co-edited a special issue of International Research in Children’s Literature on Children’s Engagement with the Political Process (EUP 2021).
-Her two ongoing research projects that are next in line for special attention focus on the restorative and transformative force of creativities in children’s literature as trauma testimony, resilience mechanism, and socio-political engagement, and on reconceptualisation of thinking about good readers, writers, and critics in the contexts of literary critical education and prizing cultures.
+She is especially interested in postcolonialism and postcolonial intersectionality, the legacies of colonialism, including postcolonial terror, modern and contemporary literatures, and the politics of and creativities in writing for, by, and about the young, together with global communities and childhoods, and literatures and the arts addressing social, racial, and environmental justice, as well as writing place and space.
+She is the author of Discourses of Postcolonialism in Contemporary British Children’s Literature (2015), Terror and Counter-Terror in Contemporary British Children’s Literature (2020), and Reading Across Worlds: Postcolonial Intersectionality in Contemporary Children’s Literature (forthcoming in July 2026); she has also co-edited a special issue of International Research in Children’s Literature on Children’s Engagement with the Political Process (EUP 2021).
+Her two ongoing research projects that are next in line for special attention focus on sustainability as an issue of imagination – and therefore of humanities – as well as of ethics and practices of cross-disciplinary care, and on reconceptualisation of thinking about good readers, writers, and critics in the contexts of literary critical education and prizing cultures.

 Blanka has been contributing to teaching at all levels within the Faculty since 2016.
 She taught courses in critical approaches to literature, creative writing, and the arts at various UK and overseas universities before taking up a permanent post in the Faculty in 2019.